firegiant/docs/src/content/docs/heatwave/converting-wix-v3-projects.md

   order: 2
 ---

-With HeatWave, you can convert WiX v3 .wixproj projects to modern WiX using the `Upgrade to WiX v4` command on the Project menu or context menu in Solution Explorer.
+With HeatWave, you can convert WiX v3 .wixproj projects to modern WiX using the `Upgrade to latest WiX version...` command on the Project menu or context menu in Solution Explorer.

 ![HeatWave converter screenshot](/images/docs/converter0.png)